 a.
 The Environmental Assessment will be a per-acre fee based on the 705.4 "net" acres within the project's property boundaries.
-The "net" acreage is calculated by subtracting excluded" lands from the gross area of the property.
+The "net" acreace is calculated by subtracting excluded" lands from the gross area of the property.
 The gross irea of the property is approximately 794.2 acres.
-"Excluded" lands are: the wetland and upland preserves; right of ways for Treeline, Corkscrew and Koreshan roads; and the borrow pit; for a total of approximately 88.8 acres.
+"Excluded" lands are: the welland and voland preserves; right of ways for Treeline, Corkscrew and Koreshan roads; and the borrow pit; for a total of approximately 88.8 acres.
 The Environmental Assessment will be a condition of any Lee County local Development Order issued under Chapter 10 of the Lee County Development Code for any portion of the property.
 The fee will be assessed at the rate of \$1,700 per "net" acre within the boundaries of each local Development Order.
-The \$1,700 per "net" acre rate shall be used for all the local Development Orders except for the last one within the property boundaries.
-For the last local Development Order, the fee shall be whatever the amount is needed to result in a total cumulative payment of \$1,200,000.
+The \$1,700 per "net" acre rate shall be used for all the local Development Orders, except for the last one within the property boundaries.
+For the last local Development order, the fee shall be whatever the amount is needed to result in a total cumulative payment of \$1,200,000.

 b.
-The binding zgreement, with any modifications approved by this office, if any, must be signed by both parties and a copy provided to this office prior to the start of any physical construction within the property boundaries of the entire project (including both "excluded" and "net" land areas). c.
-The Environmental Assessment shall be paid before any physical construction occurs on the for which the local Development Order has been approved.
+The binding agreement, with any modifications approved by this office, if any, must be signed by both parties and a copy provided to this office prior to the start of any physical construction within the property boundaries of the entire project (including both "excluded" and "net" land areas).